Nothing Short Of Amazing!

 Using the Metabones Speed Booster, the image is focused onto a smaller area, and the entire field of view is preserved as if you were using a full-frame camera.
 Because the image is focused smaller, the light passing through becomes intensified, and that means your lens will receive about 1 stop of extra brightness.
 Like magic, your f/1.8 lens becomes an f/1.2 lens.

 It is pricey, but everyone I know who owns one loves this device.
-As soon as I pay my Sony EA 50 down, this is on my list.

 Check out the Metabones Speed Booster.